grantcarthew/notes-google-cloud-architect/Networking/README.md

 * Multiple Interfaces can connect instances to multiple networks.
 * Traffic between networks go out through the Google edge routers.
 * Network design is not hierarchical based like in physical networks.
 Use subnets to group resources such as departments.
+* Deleting a custom network requires you to delete subnets first.